averagehuman/argskwargs.io/src/articles/2012/opendata/open-data.rst

 .. container:: callout primary

-    **Update May 2016:** The complaint below about Northern Ireland's absence from the data sets on `data.gov.uk`_ has been somewhat redressed since this post was first published, but there are still some issues.
-Yes, there is some nice N.I. data available via the site, but there still seems to be a question over what data is *said* to be available, and what data is *actually* available.
+    **Update May 2016:** This is a heavily edited version of a post from a short-lived blog I had a few years ago.
+The complaint about Northern Ireland's absence from the data sets on `data.gov.uk`_ has been somewhat redressed since this post was first published, but there are still some issues.
+Yes, there is now more N.I. data available via the site, but there still seems to be a question over what data is *said* to be available, and what data is *actually* available.
     On the one hand, there is a range of files published by `belfast city council`_ and `opendatani`_ in multiple formats (including `a list of bus stops with coordinates`_!).
     So that's good.
 But other publishers really don't provide anything useful - the seven data sets supposedly made available by the `PSNI`_ have urls which redirect to their website's front page!
-And `Northern Ireland Spatial Data Infrastructure's`_ 587 alleged data sets appear to be garbage, unfortunately.
+Not cool.
+And the 587 alleged data sets from `Northern Ireland Spatial Data Infrastructure`_ appear to be garbage unfortunately.
     But still, overall a positive development.

 .. epigraph::